oracle-livelabs/sprints/java/sprint-pkixexception/sprint-pkixexception.md

 ### 2. Common Causes

-**Multiple JRE/JDK Versions:** Having multiple JRE/JDK installations in the client can result in the certificate being imported into the wrong cacerts file, leading to trust issues.
+**Multiple JRE/JDK Versions:** Having multiple JRE/JDK installations in the client can result in the certificate being imported into the wrong `cacerts` file, leading to trust issues.

 **Using a Custom Trust Store:** If a custom trust store is specified using `-Djavax.net.ssl.trustStore`, ensure the application is correctly pointing to it.
-Misconfiguration can override the default trust store (cacerts) and cause validation errors even if the Root CA certificate is present.
+Misconfiguration can override the default trust store (`cacerts`) and cause validation errors even if the root CA certificate is present.

-**Using Self-Signed Certificates:** Java applications attempting to connect to a server using a self-signed certificate will encounter trust issues, as Java does not recognize self-signed certificates unless specifically configured.
+**Using Self-Signed Certificates:** Java applications attempting to connect to a server using a self-signed certificate will encounter trust issues, as Java does not recognize self-signed certificates unless specifically configured to do so.

-**Using a Non-popular Certificate Authority (CA):** It can happen when there are many intermediate certificate authorities involved in the chain of certificates used by the domain.
+**Using a Non-popular Certificate Authority (CA):** This can happen when there are many intermediate certificate authorities involved in the chain of certificates used by the domain.
 In such cases, Java fails to validate authenticity unless all intermediate certificates are known to it.

 ### 3. Resolution

 1. The public certificate needs to be imported into the Java trust store that your application uses.
 The JDK/JRE provides a tool to interact with the certificate store to administer its content.
 This tool is Keytool and can be found in `$JAVA_HOME/bin/keytool`.

-2. Manually add the certificate to cacerts by executing the following command:
+2. Manually add the certificate to `cacerts` by executing the following command:

     ```
     <copy>keytool -import -trustcacerts